Hawthorne001/dynamics365smb-docs/business-central/ai-in-bc.md

 ## For finance

-Whether you’re in Accounts Payable or Accounts Receivable, there’s AI to help you eliminate those tedious tasks
+Whether you're in Accounts Payable or Accounts Receivable, there's AI to help you eliminate those tedious tasks.

 ### Bank account reconciliation assist

-1 paragraph
+Reconcile bank transactions with their accounting records

 Video